opt-out-tools/opt-out/README.md

 To install the current model:
 1. [Download Anaconda](https://www.anaconda.com/distribution/#download-section)
 2. Install Anaconda using the [guide for your operating system](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html#regular-installation)
-3. Create a conda environment with the required depenencies by running the following bash command: `conda create --name stop-it tensorflow keras numpy pandas flask matplotlib scikit-learn pytest`
+3. Create a conda environment with the required depenencies by running the following bash command:
+`conda create --name stop-it tensorflow keras numpy pandas flask matplotlib scikit-learn pytest`

 ## Usage
-The two important files are model.py and deploy.py
+The two important files are **model.py** and **deploy.py**

-- model.py runs tensorflow and saves the model to a .h5 file (optional - you have to go into the file and set save_model = True in the train function)
+- model.py builds the model and saves it to a .h5 file (optional - you have to go into the file and set save_model = True in the train function)
 - deploy.py runs a flask server and loads a model from saved_model_data/models folder.
 It then predicts the sentiment of a sentence when the /predict API is hit.

-If you are data scientist and just want to play with the model then... in a terminal and run the command: `python model.py` This will build the model only.
-If you want to tweek things, you'll have to manually edit the file.
+If you just want to **play with the model** then in a terminal and run the command: `python model.py` *This will build the model only.
+If you want to tweek things, you'll have to manually edit the file.*

-Or deploy the project locally, first checking that you are loading in the model you wish to:
+Or **deploy the project locally**:
+1. Check that you are loading in the model you wish within the deploy.py file
-In a terminal run: `python deploy.py`
+2. In a terminal run: `python deploy.py`
-And in the browser go to 127.0.0.1:5000/predict?sentence=your sentence to analyse.
+3. And in the browser go to 127.0.0.1:5000/predict?sentence=your sentence to analyse.
 Be sure to include spaces in the sentences.
 Spaces can be explicity set using the UTF-8 encoded `%20`.

 To work on the browser extension run: